tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus.md

 ## II.
 Get Started
 - Your start code should be where you left off on **random-joke** as of [Random Joke with tooling - checkoff](../checkoff-notes/random-joke-with-tooling-checkoff.md)
+  - the above assignment added `nodemon`, `eslint` and CircleCI to your project
-- You can work off of your existing GitHib repository and Heroku app, or you can create a new one, it's up to you
+- You can work off of your existing GitHib repository and Heroku app, or you can create a new one, it's up to you.
+If you are going to go "new", you could have:
+  - a new GitHub repository named **random-jokes-plus**
+  - a new Heroku app named `abc1234-random-jokes-plus`

 <hr>

 ## III.
-Phase I - add your own modules
+Phase #1. - add your own modules
 - First,